 Both books in the series have been written and edited by Atharva Mehendale, Community Project Manager – URI North India and Afghanistan; and designed by Masoom Grover, Designer - URI North India & Afghanistan.

 About the Author

 Atharva Mehendale works as Community Project Manager with the North India & Afghanistan Zone of United Religions Initiative.
-He also works as a Research Fellow and Academic Tutor with the O.P.
+He also works as a Teaching and Research Fellow with the O.P.
 Jindal Global University, Delhi; and holds a Master of Arts (M.A.) in International Affairs from the same university.
-His research work focuses on international migration & mobility, urban policy, informal sector studies and grassroots-led community development, with a particular interest in the intersection of urbanisation, migration & gender.
+His research work focuses on international migration & mobility, urbanisation, informal sector studies, and grassroots-led community development, with a particular interest in the intersection of urbanisation, migration & gender.
 He has previously worked on research & community development projects in New Delhi, Assam & Meghalaya.
 Read more about Atharva here.
 Email him at [email protected] to get in touch with him.

 About the Designer

 Masoom Grover works as the designer for the North India & Afghanistan Zone of United Religions Initiative.
 She is a Fashion Design student from National Institute of Fashion Technology, Delhi.
 Apart from being an apparel creator she has a decent knowledge of Adobe applications and therefore, also works as a freelance graphic designer.
 Her passion for writing made her cross roads with United Religions Initiative.